Testing strong-field QED with the avalanche precursor: Physical regimes

-Here, $e>0$ is the elementary charge, $m$ is the electron mass, and $E_0$ and $\omega$ are the amplitude and frequency of a single laser beam.
-At $\atot>1$, an electron initially at rest will become relativistic within a subcycle of the field.
+Here, $e>0$ is the elementary charge, $m$ is the electron mass, and $E_0$ and $\omega$ are the amplitude and frequency of a single laser beam. \CORR{Consider an electron injected into the field, initially at rest.
+According to the classical equations of motion, the electron's Lorentz factor will oscillate with time as $\gamma_e= \sqrt{1+\atot^2\sin^2(\omega t/2)}$.
+At $\atot>1$, the electron will become} relativistic within a subcycle of the field.
 As $\atot$ is increased further, the interaction changes qualitatively.
 Let us briefly discuss these interaction regimes, which we also illustrate in Fig.~\ref{fig:landscape}.

 Accelerated charges radiate, and at $\atot\gg 1$, the electron motion is modified by RR.\cite{Di_Piazza_2012,Gonoskov_2022,fedotov2023high,popruzhenko2023dynamics} This modification competes with acceleration and limits the maximum energy that the electron can acquire.
 RR starts to dominate the electron's motion at $\atot\gtrsim \erad^{-1/3}$,\cite{bulanov2011lorentz} when the radiated energy becomes comparable to the electron's energy gain from acceleration.
 This characterizes the RD regime.
 Here, $\erad=2 r_e\omega/3c$ is the classical dimensionless parameter determining the magnitude of the RR force, and $r_e=e^2/mc^2$ is the classical electron radius.
 Precisely, in a rotating electric field, the energy balance condition reads: